Agentic AI Governance and Lifecycle Management in Healthcare: Discussion

 UALM addresses these gaps by translating governance intent into a control plane that is enforceable at runtime and audit-ready by design.
 Non-human identity provides a clear boundary for agent accountability and revocation.
 Policy-as-code enables consistent, testable enforcement of permitted actions and tool use \cite{Batool2025, Finch2025}.
 Policy precedence rules provide a structured way to resolve cross-domain conflicts, with patient safety and privacy constraints taking priority when goals collide, complementing TRiSM’s program-level framing with a concrete coordination safeguard for multi-agent settings \cite{Habbal2024}.
 PHI segmentation and retention-bound context reduce unnecessary exposure, and drift monitoring, paired with decommissioning, support ongoing lifecycle control, as emphasized in the EU AI Act for regulated healthcare AI \cite{Aboy2024, Cuocolo2025, Tang2026}.
+This study also provides the empirical evaluation of a comprehensive agentic AI governance framework in a healthcare context.
+The Monte Carlo simulation demonstrates that UALM produces statistically significant improvements across all seven KPIs, all three organization sizes, and against all comparators (p < 0.001 for all 105 comparisons).
+The most substantive contribution is the comparison against NIST RMF-Lite, which shows that agent-specific lifecycle governance provides value beyond what generic AI risk management can achieve—particularly in credential revocation automation (d = 6.06), policy-enforced logging (d = 2.95), and PHI minimization (d = 2.83).

+The simulation results contextualize UALM’s position relative to the frameworks reviewed in Section 3.
+Existing standards such as the EU AI Act \cite{eu_ai_act_2024} and NIST AI RMF \cite{NIST2025} cover risk principles but under-specify multi-agent enforcement \cite{laux2021taming}.
+Our results quantify this gap: NIST RMF-Lite’s generic controls achieved detection rates of 18–55\% across event types, compared to UALM’s 62–74\%.
+The AI TRiSM framework \cite{gartner_ai_trism} provides program-level framing but lacks agent-specific mechanisms; our Registry-Only condition approximates what inventory-focused approaches can achieve and demonstrates their structural limitations (0\% reaching Level 2 maturity).
+Agent registration standards like NANDA Index \cite{Raskar2025}, AGNTCY ADS \cite{Muscariello2025}, and Google Agent2Agent \cite{linux_foundation_a2a_2026} address discovery and interoperability but do not provide lifecycle enforcement.
+UALM’s Layer 1 builds on these foundations while adding the lifecycle layers (2–5) that our simulation shows are essential for detecting drift, conflicts, PHI exposure, and injection events.

+The simulation compares four discrete governance conditions and cannot capture the full spectrum of partial implementations that exist in practice.
+Real healthcare organizations may have heterogeneous governance across departments, which the simulation’s organization-level modeling does not address.
+Future work should include pilot validation in real healthcare settings to calibrate event probabilities and governance ramp-up trajectories against observed data.